Coordination number: Complications

+A mathematically unique method of calculation considers the domain of influence (also called Voronoi polyhedron, Wigner-Seitz cell or Dirichlet domain).
+The domain is constructed by connecting the atom in question with all surrounding atoms; the set of planes perpendicular to the connecting lines and passing through their midpoints forms the domain of influence, which is a convex polyhedron.
+In this way, a polyhedron face can be assigned to every neighboring atom, the area of the face serving as measure for the weighting.
+A value of 1 is assigned to the largest face.
+Other formulas have also been derived, for example:

+where $n$ = 5 or 6, $d_i$ is the distance to the i-th atom and $d_1$ is the shortest distance or the assumed standard distance.

 Usage in quasicrystal, liquid and other disordered systems

 The coordination number of systems with disorder cannot be precisely defined.

 The first coordination number can be defined using the radial distribution function g(r):

 where r0 is the rightmost position starting from r = 0 whereon g(r) is approximately zero, r1 is the first minimum.
 Therefore, it is the area under the first peak of g(r).

 The second coordination number is defined similarly: